dquimper/GitbookTest/5. Opportunities/List Customer Sources.md

-## List Customer Sources,Customer Sources identify where a particular Lead or Opportunity came from.
+## List Customer Sources
+,Customer Sources identify where a particular Lead or Opportunity came from.
 The Customer Sources API allows you to retrieve the list of Customer Sources associated with your Copper account.

 |Field|Details|
 |---|---|